dhanakane/meetups/guidelines/README.md

 ## Presenters
 ### Proposals

+### Summary
+1. **"My Project"** (15 mins) Present a problem and the journey to solve it, demos are welcome
+2. **"Main Talk"** (30 mins) Tech or personal journey focused talk, demos are welcome

+### Details

 So maybe you've done something cool, have a story to tell, maybe you've got an interesting problem, or you've solved an interesting problem and would like to talk about it.
 That's great!
 We'd love to hear from you!
 Everyone is encouraged to submit a proposal regardless of experience.
 Talks in the past have ranged from introductory, to advanced.
 If you're reading this and are interested in speaking at the London Network Automation Meetup then we want you to submit a proposal!

 Before you start, there are some factual things you should know.
 - There are two types of presentation we take.
 A "My Project" talk which usually focuses on a problem you've solved including a demo, and a more traditional "Presentation" format.
-- Presnetations are usually 30 minutes long including time for questions.
+- Presentations are usually 30 minutes long including time for questions.
 If for some reason yours is going to take longer then let us know and we'll see what we can do.
 - You can include a demo in a Presentation if you'd like.
 - "My Project" Demos are usually 15 minutes long.
 If you need more time then let us know beforeahand and we'll see what we can do.
 - We usually finalise the schedule of presentations 2 weeks before the meetup.
 So if you want to speak at the next meetup, then try and let us know 2 weeks in advance.